 Even just paying a little extra each month could save in interest while shaving time off of your mortgage!

-2. Refinance to a shorter-term mortgage
+2. Refinance to a Mortgage Loan with a Shorter Term

-while taking out a 30 year loan takes away the risk and puts the borrower in control.
-Lower term mortgage programs typically allow for lower interest rates, which will reduce the amount of interest you’re paying throughout the term of the loan.
+The option to refinance your mortgage to a new term is common.
+Lower-term mortgage programs typically allow for lower interest rates, which reduce the amount of interest paid monthly and over the life of the loan.

 3. Make Bi-weekly Payments

-Applying an annual large lump sum payment to your principal every year such as a tax refund or a bonus at work will greatly affect the life of your loan.
+Applying an annual large lump sum payment to your principal every year, such as a tax refund or a bonus at work, could have a dramatic impact on the life of your loan.